projectcalico/calico/master/reference/cni-plugin/configuration.md

 ### IPAM Manipulation with Kubernetes Annotations

-#### Specifying IP pools on a per-Pod basis
+#### Specifying IP pools on a per-namespace or per-pod basis

-In addition to specifying IP pools in the CNI config as discussed above, {{site.prodname}} IPAM supports specifying IP pools per-Pod using the following [Kubernetes annotations](https://kubernetes.io/docs/user-guide/annotations/).
+In addition to specifying IP pools in the CNI config as discussed above, {{site.prodname}} IPAM supports specifying IP pools per-namespace or per-pod using the following [Kubernetes annotations](https://kubernetes.io/docs/user-guide/annotations/).

 - `cni.projectcalico.org/ipv4pools`: A list of configured IPv4 Pools from which to choose an address for the Pod.